-A prerequisite for every PowerShell Active Directory (AD) task is to install the Active Directory module.
+A prerequisite for every PowerShell Active Directory (AD) task is to import the PowerShell Active Directory module.
 This popular module allows administrators to query and make changes to Active Directory with PowerShell.

 Discover, report and prevent insecure Active Directory account passwords in your environment with Specops’ completely free Password Auditor Pro.
 Download it today!